jgclark/NotePlan-tools/README.md

 In more detail:
 - where the line is a heading, it moves the heading and all following lines until a blank line, or the next heading of the same level
 - where the line isn't a heading, it moves the line and any following indented lines (optionally terminated by a blank line)
-- where the note for a  `[[Note link]]` doesn't exist, it is created in the top-level Notes folder first
 - if there is a `>YYYY-MM-DD` date specified in the line already, then carry that over, otherwise  add today's date

 This feature can be turned on using two different options, with slightly different triggers: